-Mill-Max Hot Swap Sockets
+Mill-Max Hot Swap Sockets / Pack of 40

-These sockets are Mill-Max' type 7305.
+- These sockets are type 7305.

-Hot swap sockets work best with plates with a thickness of 1.5mm.
+- Hot swap sockets work best with plates with a thickness of 1.5mm.
 People have varying experiences using them with 3mm acrylic plates - slimmer plates will allow the switches to clip in, making for a more reliable experience.
 This isn't an issue when soldering the switches, but when hot swapping, you'll appreciate the extra stability.

-The units on the datasheet are in inches.
+- The units on the datasheet are in inches.

 To learn why you'd want (or maybe wouldn't want) to use hot swap sockets, read Why would I want to use hot swap sockets for my switches?

 To learn how to install the sockets, read How do I install Mill Max Hot Swap Sockets?